petzi53/weblog-portfolio/content/post/2017-09-04-using-hugo-academic-theme-with-blogdown.md

 ---
-title: "Using hugo-academic theme with blogdown (Part 1)"
+title: "Blogdown tutorial (Part 1)"
 author: "Peter Baumgartner"
 date: '2017-09-04'
-slug: tutorial-hugo-academic-theme-with-blogdown-part-1
+slug: blogdown-tutorial-part-1
+tags: [r, rstudio, blogdown, hugo, git, github, academic-theme]
+categories: [tutorial, blog engines, static sites, reproducible research]
 summary: Part 1 of this tutorial explains how to install the hugo-academic theme on top of R, RStudio and blogdown.
-tags: []
-categories: []
 ---

+#### From R and RStduio with blogdown to Git and Github

 In this tutorial I will show how to install the R package "blogdown" with the help of the new version of RStudio and how to link your local blogdown-directory to a remote repository on GitHub.
 But before we actually start with the installation procedure let us define the different ingredients (tools) we are going to use: